oskarlundemo/lit_reviews/README.md

-# Lit reviews 🔥

-Lundemo´s Library - React & Node.js
+Lit Reviews - React & Node.js

 📌 Project Overview

-This project is a React and Node.js-based web application that hosts a bunch of book reviews.
-Users can sign up and interact with the content by either like and comments.
+Lit Reviews is a web application that allows users to explore and interact with book reviews.
+The admin can write, update and delete book reviews which registered users can engage with by liking and commenting on them.
+While all visitors can read the reviews, an account is required to like or comment.

 🛠 Tech Stack

+Frontend:

-Frontend: React, React Router
+React

-Backend: Node.js, Express, PostgreSQL
+Vite

+Styling:

-Styling: CSS
+CSS

-🚀 Installation & Setup
+Backend:

+Node.js

+Express

+PostgreSQL

+Prisma ORM

 📌 Features

+Admin can post, update and delete book reviews.

+Users can sign up and log in.

+Everyone can read reviews.

+Registered users can like and comment on reviews.

+📧 Contact

-Author: Oskar Lundemo 💻 Contact: oskarlundemo@gmail.com 📧
+Author: Oskar LundemoEmail: oskarlundemo@gmail.com